Right to Appeal Criminal Convictions in Bahrain

 • You have been convicted of a criminal offence and disagree with the verdict or sentence.

-• You believe there were legal errors in your trial (wrong application of law, procedural violations).
+• You believe there were legal errors — wrong application of law, procedural violations, or improper admission of evidence.

-• New evidence has emerged that was not available during the trial.
+• New evidence has emerged that was not available during the original trial.

-• Instruct your lawyer to file an appeal within 15 days of the conviction — do not miss this deadline.
+• Instruct your lawyer to file an appeal within 15 days of the conviction — this deadline is absolute and missing it forfeits your right.

-• Discuss with your lawyer whether a cassation petition is warranted after the appeal.
+• Discuss with your lawyer whether a Court of Cassation petition is warranted after the appeal — this is limited to legal errors, not factual disagreements.

-• Remain in contact with your lawyer throughout the process — appeal proceedings can take time.
+• Stay in regular contact with your lawyer throughout the process — appeal proceedings can take months.

-• If all legal avenues are exhausted, you may petition for a Royal Pardon.
+• If all legal avenues are exhausted, you may submit a petition for Royal Pardon through your lawyer.

 What should you NOT do?

-• Do not miss the 15-day deadline — late appeals are typically rejected.
+• Do not miss the 15-day deadline — late appeals are almost always rejected, and the conviction becomes final.

-• Do not represent yourself in a criminal appeal — the process is complex and requires legal expertise.
+• Do not represent yourself in a criminal appeal — the procedural and legal complexity requires professional representation.

-• Do not assume a conviction is final — most criminal cases can be appealed at least once.
+• Do not assume a conviction is final after the first trial — most criminal cases can be appealed at least once, and the appeal court has full power to reconsider.

 You came here to know your rights — help someone else know theirs.